Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 Do I need MyFitnessPal Premium for macro tracking?

 MyFitnessPal Premium adds advanced macro splits, meal-plan customization, and the verified-only search filter that helps with accuracy.
 The free tier supports basic macro tracking but caps at simpler split presets.
-For serious macro work on MFP, Premium is required.
+Note May 2026 paywall expansion: more features previously free are now Premium-gated.

 Is Cronometer Gold worth it for macros?